Macquarie Park - Marsfield

 AreaSearch analysis reveals Macquarie Park - Marsfield significantly outperforming the majority of regions assessed nationwide

-Macquarie Park - Marsfield has an educated workforce with a strong technology sector.
-Its unemployment rate was 3.0% as of the past year, with estimated employment growth of 11.5%.
+Macquarie Park - Marsfield has a highly educated workforce with notable representation in the technology sector.
+The unemployment rate was 3.0% as of June 2025, lower than Greater Sydney's rate of 4.2%.

 Frequently Asked Questions - Employment